edterbak/NodeRed_Heishamon_control/README.md

 Q - Can I use both WAR and RTC at the same time?
 <details>
-    Yes, the SP (Setpoint) will be adjusted depending on outside temperature and controlled by the settings in RTC
+    Yes.
+If you have both enabled, the WAR function first calculates the SP (Setpoint) depending on outside temperature.
+Next the RTC function will correct that SP(war) depending on the roomtemperature.
+The only SP going to the heatpump will be SP at the end of all the calculations/corrections.
 </details>

 Q - If I switch off the Heatpomp via the Remote Controller will it disable the automation from the Node Red flow also?